Message from the Chair

 I am so pleased that you are interested in our Master of Public Health (MPH) program.
 The Johns Hopkins Bloomberg School of Public Health is the oldest and largest school of public health in the world.
 We have been training public health leaders from around the world for almost a century.

-The Hopkins MPH degree prepares men and women to face these challenges through multidisciplinary approaches that apply the latest scientific knowledge, common sense and teamwork to solve important health problems.
+The Hopkins MPH degree prepares individuals to face these challenges through multidisciplinary approaches that apply the latest scientific knowledge, common sense and teamwork to solve important health problems.
 Students in the program will obtain a population-based perspective on health, along with rigorous training in a school wide curriculum focused on the core disciplines of epidemiology, biostatistics, management sciences and the environmental, biological, behavioral and social factors that influence the health of populations and communities.
-Hopkins MPH students apply their knowledge and skills to practical problems and integrate their competencies in a culminating capstone project.
+Hopkins MPH students apply their knowledge and skills through their practicum experiences and integrate their competencies in a culminating capstone project.

 Our MPH students in both the full-time and part-time\online programs come from countries all over the world.
 This diversity of the student body, together with our world-renowned faculty and exciting and stimulating curriculum of study, provides an unparalleled educational experience in the science and practice of public health.
 Our graduates take positions in government at international, national and local levels, community organizations, universities and the private sector.